-Matthew Jensen is a research associate for economic policy studies.
+Matthew Jensen is the Managing Director of AEI's Open-Source Policy Center.
 He maintains an active research agenda focused on public finance and taxation, and he coordinates the ongoing development of AEI’s International Tax Database.
 Jensen has written for The Wall Street Journal, US News, and Tax Notes, among others, and he frequently appears on radio and television.
 Before joining AEI, he worked for a hedge fund in Minneapolis.

 Yesterday, the Congressional Budget Office’s budget and economic outlook predicted that the federal government will end this fiscal year $845 billion in the red.But what is the real cost of continuing to accumulate debt?In a new article based on an American Enterprise Institute study,...